-Brain training games can also help you develop your working and short-term memory, as well as your processing and problem-solving skills.
+Brain training games can also help develop your working and short-term memory, as well as your processing and problem-solving skills.

 Brain training can work for kids, too.
 Invest in a book of word puzzles, complete a jigsaw puzzle together, or play a game of memory.

 Even coloring can help improve concentration in children or adults.
 Older children may enjoy more detailed coloring pages, like those found in adult coloring books.

 The effects of brain training games may be particularly important for older adults, since memory and concentration often tend to decline with age.